Samaria Gómez

-Samaria Saraí Gómez Mejía (born 18 February 2002) is a Salvadoran footballer who plays as a forward for Elpides Karditsas and the El Salvador women's national team.
+Samaria Saraí Gómez Mejía (born 18 February 2002) is a Salvadoran footballer who plays as a forward for Turkish Super League club Amed S.F.K. and the El Salvador women's national team.

 Early life

 Gómez grew up in the San Martín municipality of San Salvador.
 As a child, she played in youth tournaments in San Bartolo and Ilopango, often as the only girl on her team.

 Club career

 AD Legends

 In 2017, the 15-year-old Gómez began playing for AD Legends' under-17 team, ultimately winning five consecutive championships with the side.

 Real Estelí F.C.

 In 2019, the 17-year-old Gómez moved to Nicaragua to sign with Real Estelí.
 In 2021, she won back-to-back Nicaraguan women's football championships with the club.

 Le Havre AC

 In October 2021, the 19-year-old Gómez signed with French team Le Havre AC.
 She made her debut in a first-round Coupe de France victory over Valenciennes FC.

-Gómez scored for the first time or the club in the subsequent second-round match against OCNA, netting Le Havre's third goal in a 4–1 win.
+Gómez scored her first goal for the club in the subsequent second-round match against OCNA, netting Le Havre's third goal in a 4–1 win.
 On the final day of the season, Gómez was a 67th-minute substitute in a 4–0 win over FC Vendenheim that secured Le Havre's promotion to Division 1 Féminine.